devtank-ltd/osm_firmware_v2/docs/osm_firmware_getting_started.md

 Config GUI
 ==========

-To use the Configuration GUI, you will need the Virtual OSM running as it requires an OSM sensor in order to connect.
+To use the Configuration GUI, you will to connect your OSM to your machine.
+If you don't have an OSM, use the virtual OSM.

 To start the GUI, run the following commands:

 -------

     cd config_gui/release
-    ./config_gui.py
+    python config_gui.py

-Select UART\_DEBUG\_slave from the dropdown menu and press connect.
+Select your device from the dropdown menu and press connect.